AlternativeFFFF/Alt-F4/submissions/Combinator Memory/ANT-combinator-computer-submission-draft.md

 ## Volatile Computer Memory

-&emsp;I know what that sounds like; no, memory being volatile does not mean the computer is going to blow up in someone's face (unless that person do something drastically wrong).
+&emsp;I know what that sounds like; no, memory being volatile does not mean the computer is going to blow up in someone's face (unless that person does something drastically wrong).
 "Volatile" in the computing world has a different meaning, which is that the data stored inside a volatile drive can be *irrecoverably* lost if power is cut to the device.

 &emsp;A more common way that people refer to volatile memory is Random Access Memory (**RAM**, for short).
 This is where the processor can temporarily store values that it wants to manipulate later.
 When someone is editing a text document and hasn't pressed the save button yet, this is where their words are being stored.
 And as is known, if that person powers down their device before they've pressed the save button, their progress will be lost.
 This is also the reason why consoles sometimes displays a symbol that says "Hey, don't power me down!
 You might totally mess up your game!"